LAReview

 Collaborations can be hit or miss.
 Remember when Old Spice and Arby's joined forces to combat the meat sweats?
 But when collaborations do work, they can be greater than the sum of their individual parts—like what's happening over at Saucy Chick Rotisserie / The Goat Mafia.

-This Beverly Grove spot is a joint venture by two Smorgasburg vendors/self-professed besties who mix Mexican and Indian flavors in ways that work.
-From chutney-slathered tortas to juicy, pibil-marinated chicken, the result of this collab is casual and delicious food that stands out in a neighborhood full of boring soup and sandwich combos.
+This East Pasadena spot is a joint venture by two Smorgasburg vendors/self-professed besties who mix Mexican and Indian flavors in ways that work.
+From chutney-slathered tortas to juicy, pibil-marinated chicken, the result of this collab is casual and delicious food that stands out from anything in Pasadena, or greater LA for that matter.

-Saucy Chick Rotisserie / The Goat Mafia is located on a perpetually busy stretch of West 3rd Street, which makes their efficiency during the daily lunch rush all the more valuable.
-You can show up for a haldi cauliflower burrito wrapped in a chewy flour tortilla, or a chicken plate with stewed beans and fenugreek esquites, before the 50 cents you popped into the parking meter runs out.
-And while this pink subway-tiled spot works as a quick takeout standby, there’s also a pleasant, breezy front patio where you can stretch your legs.
+Saucy Chick Rotisserie / The Goat Mafia is located along a chain-filled stretch of Rosemead Ave., which makes their efficiency during the daily lunch rush all the more valuable.
+You can show up for a haldi cauliflower burrito wrapped in a chewy flour tortilla, or a chicken plate with stewed beans and fenugreek esquites, in the same amount of time it takes to go through a fast food drive-thru.
+And while this casual spot works as a quick takeout standby, there’s also a pleasant, breezy front patio where you can stretch your legs.

 If you're not sure what to get from the fairly lengthy menu, stick to the two specialties: smoky goat birria and juicy rotisserie chicken.
 You can order both of them in a handful of ways— tucked into tortas or loaded onto nachos—but certain combinations are better than others.
 The goat birria doesn't really shine on a plate with rice (get it in a taco), but the half chicken plate paired with any of Saucy Chick's great sauces, like the tart ambi molasses or the extra garlicky GG sauce chock full of fresh herbs, is a clear winner.